Fo2sh88/My-personal-portfolio-/README.md

 # Mohamed Shouk Andersson - Portfolio

-A professional portfolio website showcasing my expertise in Python, AI, and Machine Learning.
+A modern, responsive portfolio website showcasing my expertise in Python, AI, and Machine Learning development.

 🌐 **[View Live](https://Fo2sh88.github.io/My-personal-portfolio-/)** | 🔗 **[GitHub Repository](https://github.com/Fo2sh88/My-personal-portfolio-)**

+> Transforming analytical expertise from the public sector into cutting-edge AI and machine learning solutions

 ## About Me

-I'm a Python AI Developer with a decade of analytical problem-solving experience from the public sector, combined with cutting-edge expertise in AI and machine learning.
-I build intelligent, impactful solutions that bridge data analysis with modern AI technologies.
+I'm a Python AI Developer with over a decade of analytical problem-solving experience from the public sector.
+I specialize in combining data analysis expertise with modern AI technologies to build intelligent, impactful solutions.
+Passionate about machine learning, data science, and creating tools that solve real-world problems.

 ## ✨ Features